Since the U.S. Department of Labor passed its new Fiduciary Rule back in April, the investment industry has been rife with discussion and speculation.

 But in the meantime, RIAs need to educate themselves on the basics of the DOL Fiduciary Rule and put plans in place for its implementation.
 You’ve got some time; the phased rollout of the rule starts in April 2017, but it’s better to stay up to date with developments now and gradually introduce them at your firm rather than scrambling to meet compliance requirements later.

-You can find the DOL’s fact sheet about the rule here, and RIA Compliance Group has a great summary of the way this rule relates to RIAs.
+The RIA Compliance Group has a great summary of the way this rule relates to RIAs.
 The DOL’s Fiduciary Rule is an attempt to update mandates regarding workers’ tax-exempt retirement savings.
 Previously, these rules hadn’t been updated since the 1970s.

 The fiduciary rule redefines who is considered a fiduciary and places restrictions on those who give investment advice.
 It is meant to protect clients from advisors with a conflict of interest and make sure that all advice given is in the best interest of the client.